 I prefer a good face wash, I like to use water to wash off my face wash.
 My face wash of choice is Alumier MD Purifying Gel Cleanser, no need to use a toner after, and it feels nice and fresh.

 After the face wash, a moisturiser that suits your Skin Type is always good to help with your skin’s PH balance.

 If you have any concerns with your skin i.e. ageing, pigmentation or acne, it is always good to use a serum under your moisturiser to help combat the problem.

-I suffer with redness around my mouth and nose (due to poor choices in makeup years ago) and now I use Calm-R to help tone down the redness.
+I suffer from redness around my mouth and nose (due to poor choices in makeup years ago) and now I use Calm-R to help tone down the redness.

-Serums are can help with specific problems you may be concerned with.
-This is becase they contain highly active ingredients, concentrated for the specific issue it has has been designed and tested for.
+Serums can help with specific problems you may be concerned with.
+This is because they contain highly active ingredients, concentrated for the specific issue it has has been designed and tested for.

 Cleansing in the evening ensures that you wash all the makeup off from the day.
 And if you have been outside, washing off all the dirt and pollution.
 After cleansing in the evening, a retinol serum for anti-ageing is best applied then.
 As retinol is an ingredient that works best out of sunlight.

 WARNING Please do not use face wipes.
 Wipes will only move the daily pollution or make-up around your skin and not take it off.
 Most wipes also contain tiny beads of plastic that are bad for the environment and killing sea life.

 There is a huge debate over how often should you have a shower.